OHSMASTER/PyFrameDecoder/README.md

-Is an advanced Python script designed for detailed analysis of network frame data.
-It decodes and extracts crucial information directly from a sequence of bytes in a network frame.
-This script is capable of handling a variety of data elements, providing deep insights into the structure and content of network traffic.

 ## Features

 - **MAC Address Analysis**: Extracts destination and source MAC addresses, offering visibility into the devices involved in the communication.